 Where could I be exposed to trichloroethylene?

 Most exposures to trichloroethylene occur in the workplace through breathing vapors or direct contact with the liquid.
 Exposure of the general public occurs mainly through breathing industrial emissions, drinking, swimming, or showering in water that has been contaminated, or using consumer products containing trichloroethylene.
-Low levels of trichloroethylene ranging from 0.25 to 0.31 parts per billion (ppb) have been detected in many drinking water samples throughout the United States.
-Trichloroethylene has been detected in small concentrations in many processed foods as a result of its use in cleaning equipment.
-A monitoring study conducted by the U.S. Food and Drug Administration found the following trichloroethylene concentrations in various food items: chocolate chip cookies, 2.9 ppb; plain granola, 8 ppb; cheddar cheese, 3.1 ppb; peanut butter, 1.7 ppb; butter, 12 ppb; evaporated milk, 1.7 ppb; and cooked pork sausage, 5.1 ppb.
+Trichloroethylene has been detected at very low concentrations in many drinking water samples throughout the United States.
+Trichloroethylene has been detected in low concentrations in many processed foods as a result of its use in cleaning equipment.

 What are the health risks of trichloroethylene?